 In most browsers, the settings for clearing your browsing history are likely to be in the Menu under Options or Settings and Security or Privacy.
 Use Google search to find out how to clear data from your browser.
-Find out more from Women’s Aid cover your tracks page.
+Find out more from Women’s Aid cover your online tracks page.
 Below are links to some help pages from some of the popular browser:

 The only way to protect yourself on email is by using a password that only you have access to.
 Make sure you choose a password that someone will not be able to guess and remember to change it regularly.